Remi-Coulom/joedb/doc/source/getting_started.rst

 Linux
 ^^^^^

-Minimal prerequisites in Ubuntu can be installed with this command:
+Prerequisites in Ubuntu can be installed with this command (libssh and libboost are not necessary if you don't wish to use the server):

 .. code-block:: bash